Details revealed in 'Botched' Port Charlotte home invasion

 Three of them are now under arrest and charged with murder.
 The fourth is dead.

-Leah Jenness, 18, Sha-Zear Mears, 18, and a 17-year-old male are in custody.
-The state attorney identified Barshear Smith as the person killed.
+Leah Jenness and Sha-Zear Mears, both 18, and a 17-year-old male are in custody.
+The fourth suspect, 33-year-old Barsher Smith, died one street over after being shot.

+Prosecutors say the four suspects were at the home to rob the people living there of drugs and cash.

+“Where are his parents?
+You know, I mean, I was raised by my mom… me and my brother… we had it rough, too, but we didn’t go robbing and stealing from people.
+We worked,” Nelson said.

 Why the home invasion failed is not clear.
+It’s not known who pulled the trigger and killed Smith.
 It’s also not clear why deputies arrested a neighbor, Ethan Maaske, who they said saw the suspects running away and chased after them.

 Charlotte County Sheriff’s Office detectives will only say that Maaske led deputies to arrest him for aggravated battery.